When You Were Mine (Prince song)

 "When You Were Mine" is a song written and released by Prince on his 1980 album, Dirty Mind.
 Though not released as a single, the song received a promotional 12" release (which included "Gotta Broken Heart Again" and "Uptown").
 "When You Were Mine" was later the B-side for Prince's "Controversy" single in 1981.

-Prince performed the song many times in concert, and a live version was included on his 2002 live album, One Nite Alone...
+A live recording was included on his live album One Nite Alone...
 Live!
+(2002).
 The original studio version was also included on The Hits/The B-Sides in 1993.
-Prince said he was inspired to write the rock song while listening to John Lennon.
 The track includes a Farfisa-inspired organ sound played on an Oberheim OB-X.